Domestic Violence Resources

 - Love is Respect - a website project of Break the Cycle and National Dating Abuse Helpline provides a resource to engage, educate and empower youth and young adults to prevent and end abusive relationships.
 Peer Advocates available for assistance and support, providing telephone, live chat, texting and website assistance to teens and parents seeking help and guidance for intimate partner violence.

 - Date Rape Information - a publication written by the National Crime Prevention Council.

 - Love Doesn't Have to Hurt - a website developed by the American Psychological Association and the Partners in Program Planning in Psychological Health (PIPPAH).

 - Love: The Good, the Bad, and the Ugly - a publication developed by the Domestic Violence Resource Centre in Victoria, Australia.

 - Center for Families, Children and the Courts (CFCC) - a website with services to meet the diverse needs of children, youth, families and self-represented litigants in the California courts.

-- WomensLaw.org - a website with information and help for teens and dating violence.
+- WomensLaw.org - a website with information about dating violence and help for teens.